kcrary/istari/docs/tactics.md

 - `lift : (unit -> tactic) -> tactic`

   Determines the tactic only when it is time to use it.

-- `done : tactic`

-  Like `fail` but without the stigma.
-Intended for marking points where no subgoals are expected.

 - `andthen : tactic -> tactic -> tactic`